 Q: What is the current status project planning and building?

-A: No. The funds raised so far will allow us to start the process of building the trailer shell for the unit.
-That process will take several months.
-When the trailer is done, we will need to have the remaining funds raised to start the build out of the interior of the trailer.
+We have ordered the trailer shell from Kentucky Trailer, with delivery scheduled for spring 2019.
+We have also contracted with a company to do the build out of the inside of the kitchen trailer.
+They are currently working on the final engineering plans.
+The actual build-out of the kitchen trailer can't begin until the remaining funds are raised.
 If we aren't able to raise the second half of the funds, we will have an empty trailer until the point in time when the funds are secured to finish the build.